-Strabismic Amblyopia – Strabismic amblyopia develops when the eyes are not straight, wherein the eye may turn in, out, up or down.
-In such a condition, the brain begins to ignore, or “turns off” the eye that is not straight resulting in the reduced vision in that eye.
+Strabismic amblyopia develops when the eyes are not straight, wherein the eye may turn in, out, up or down.
+In such a condition, the brain begins to ignore, or “turns off” the eye that is not straight resulting in reduced vision in that eye.

 If amblyopia treatment is not begun as early as possible, several problems can develop that can seriously affect vision from childhood into adulthood.
 Some of these complications include the development of serious and permanent visual defect; loss of depth perception (seeing in three dimensions) as 3D vision requires a good vision in both eyes; possibility of a lifetime of poor vision if the stronger eye becomes diseased or injured.

 Since the main causes of Amblyopia are Strabismic – by strabismus (misaligned eyes), refractive – by anisomertropia (high degrees of near sightedness, far sightedness or astigmatism in one or both eyes) and deprivational – by deprivation of vision early in life due to disorders that obstruct the vision such as congenital cataract; we treat the symptoms of each of these causes which mainly arises from optical defect.
-Hence, we correct the optical defect.
+Hence, we treat the optical defect in the eye.

-Our treatment helps ameliorate the neural activity in the visual cortex part of the brain.
+Lazy eye treatment in India at Sanjeevan helps stimulate the neural activity in the visual cortex part of the brain.
 We improve the depth perception, binocular vision and three dimensional vision which are commonly affected in patients with Amblyopia.
 In addition to this, our treatment process helps increase the blood supply and oxygenation of the retina which in turn helps in the treatment of Amblyopia.